llm-inferno/api/README.md

 # api

-Versioned API for common resources
+Versioned API for the specifications of main resources

+- Accelerators
+- Models
+- Service classes
+- Servers
+- Optimizer